May 1984: Giorgio Moroder

 A second trimmed off of one shot, a few frames off of the beginning of the next shot, another two seconds off the end of the following shot.

-He was trying to pick up the pace, apparently.
+Was he simply trying to pick up the pace?

-It worked, and I learned a great deal by watching that clever editing,
+Whatever the case, I learned a great deal by watching that clever editing, which for the most part was seamless.

 Some shots were modified with newly filmed backgrounds and other shots were slowed down by frame duplication.